 Provided you have tried and exhausted all other avenues for resolving a hedge dispute, you will be able to take your complaint about a neighbour's evergreen hedge to Swale Borough Council.
 Part 8 of the Anti-social Behaviour Act 2003, gives local authorities powers to deal with complaints about high hedges.
 The Act came into operation in England on 1 June 2005.

 The Council's role is to act as an independent and impartial adjudicator in those cases which people cannot settle for themselves.
 We cannot, therefore, negotiate or mediate between you and your neighbour.
-But you may wish to contact the 'Swale Mediation Service' by email or call 01795 471415.
+But you may wish to contact the 'Swale Mediation Service' on 01795 471415.
 They might be able to help.

 Swale Mediation Service